 How to Prevent and Cope with Flaking

 The good news is that “flakes can be treated and prevented,” says Dr. Bressack.
+There are some lifestyle habits you can develop to make living with psoriasis easier.
 Here’s how.

 Hygiene and Cleansing